mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 Twitter Handle: @McCurdyColton
 Organization/Affiliation: StockX, LLC
 Shirt Size: M
-Bio: Colton McCurdy is a backend engineer at StockX who has designed, written and maintained many of the company's microservices written in Go.
+Bio: Colton McCurdy is a backend engineer at StockX who has designed, implemented and maintained many of the company's microservices written in Go.
 Prior to joining StockX in 2017, Colton completed his undergraduate degree at Allegheny College, where his research focus was in Mutation Testing which has lead to his newfound interest